Ford Sierra: 1987 facelift

-In February 1987, a restyled Sierra was launched for the 1988 model year and a four-door saloon version was added to the range - this was marketed as the Sierra Sapphire on the UK market.
-The front end was completely revised, with the biggest difference seeing the indicators now positioned above the bumper and to the side of a new headlight design.
-While the grille again remained blanked-off, UK, Irish and South African versions of the newly introduced saloon bodystyle, featured a unique shallow black grille between the headlights.
-That apart, all specifications of the Sierra now shared a common front end, compared to the car's original styling.
+In February 1987, a restyled Sierra was launched for the 1988 model year and a four-door saloon version was added to the range – this was marketed as the Sierra Sapphire on the UK market.
+The front end was completely revised, with the biggest difference being the indicators now positioned above the bumper and to the side of a new headlight design.
+While the grille again remained blanked off, the UK, Irish, and South African versions of the newly introduced saloon version featured a unique shallow black grille between the headlights.
+That apart, all specifications of the Sierra now shared a common front end, unlike the original line-up.
 The side windows were made slightly larger with the corners made sharper to increase outward vision.
 The rear lights were replaced with slimmer but wider models containing separate stop lamps.
-The saloon got similar rear lights as the revised hatchbacks, though not interchangeable.
-The rear end of the estate has never changed during the Sierra's lifespan.
+The saloon got similar rear lights to the revised hatchbacks, though not interchangeable.
+The rear end of the estate did not change during the Sierra's lifespan.
 The interior was slightly modernized.

-Also new to the range was a new 1.8 litre "lean burn" petrol engine, which proved to be one of the most popular choices in the Sierra range.
+Also new to the range was a new 1.8-litre "lean burn" petrol engine, which proved to be one of the most popular choices in the Sierra range.

-The XR4x4 was now based on the five-door hatchback bodystyle and featured different front and rear body-coloured bumper styling, along with wider side rubbing strips.
-The RS Cosworth, from January 1988, was now based on the newly introduced saloon bodystyle and featured another style of front bumper as well as the black grille which was only found on UK versions of the saloon bodystyle.
+The XR4x4 was now based on the five-door hatchback body style and featured different front and rear body-coloured bumper styling, along with wider side rubbing strips.
+The RS Cosworth, from January 1988, was now based on the newly introduced saloon body style and featured another style of front bumper as well as the black grille which was found only on UK versions of the saloon bodystyle.
 The RS Cosworth received more power and four-wheel drive from January 1990.
 In addition, a roller cam engine was added in 1987 to prevent excessive wear to the cam.

-From 1988 a pickup called the P100 was produced in Portugal using the Sierra-cab and engines, replacing the previous Cortina/Taunus-related model.
+From 1988, a pickup called the P100 was produced in Portugal using the Sierra cab and engines, replacing the previous Cortina/Taunus-related model.

-The Sierra was Ford's answer to the success of the General Motors "J-car" (Vauxhall Cavalier in the UK), which had been launched in 1981 with front-wheel drive and a hatchback bodystyle to complement the saloon.
-Unusually in its sector by that time, the Sierra was still rear-wheel drive.

-It was also a strong competitor for other rivals of the early 1980s, including the Talbot Alpine, Peugeot 505 and Morris Ital and the Citroën BX, but by 1988, it was competing with a host of new rivals, including the third generation Vauxhall Cavalier (Opel Vectra), Rover Montego, Peugeot 405, Renault 21 and Nissan Bluebird.